MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

         True

-    For further details, see :ref:`ordered-selections-label`.
+    For further details on ordered selections, see :ref:`ordered-selections-label`.
 Selection Keywords
 ==================